 We also will encourage you to communicate with your trustee and alternates, both verbally and in writing, in terms of what they need to know to take good care of your pet – types of food, name and contact information of your veterinarian, health history and concerns, preferred treats, additional services (massage, acupuncture, etc.), feeding times, spots where your pet likes to be petted, etc.

-If you decide that you don’t need or want a pet trust in your Will, we can recommend some alternatives for you to make sure that your pet will be well taken care of during the estate planning process.
+If you decide that you don’t need or want a pet trust in your Will, we can recommend some alternatives for you to consider.
 Together, we can work through this issue to help ensure that your very loved pet will be well taken care of if anything ever happens to you!

 Pet Planning Resources: